Kevin-Oudai/webReader/README.md

 # Novel Full WebReader

-This is a python reader for novels on (Novel Full)[https://novelfull.com/].
+This is a python reader for novels on [Novel Full](https://novelfull.com/).

 ## How to use